|

 My brother

-and I herped my grandparent’s property in Warren county Missouri again today.
+and I herped my grandparent’s property in Warren County Missouri again today.

 It was raining most of the day.
 I caught a break in between storms so I quickly